anoma/nspec/docs/arch/node/index.md

    addresses of engine instance here.

 -  _A type for each type name_.
-The type of the message body is called _messages type_ as short hand for _messages body type_.
+The type of the message body is called _messages type_ as short hand for _message body type_.
 The message type does not need to re-iterate information of the message header.
 It is allowed that several type names refer to the message type.